sarahckohl/Education/README.md

 #### Git

-* [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) - A detailed explanation of a proven branching model that I have begun using on a personal project I am leading.
+* [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) - A detailed explanation of a proven branching model that I adopted for a project that I am leading.

 ### Languages
 #### Javascript